matt-hires/camguard/docs/config.rst

 Motion detector (``motion_detector``)
 `````````````````````````````````````
-| A motion detector which calls a given handler on motion.
+| A motion detector which calls a motion handler pipeline on detection.
 | The following settings are available for ``motion_detector`` node:

 Implementation Type (``implementation``)